 Self-defeating thought: “I’ve never been good at dating.”

-Self-affirming thought: “I’m actually fine at dating, I just don’t enjoy that part of the process.
-If I’m not so attached to the outcome and I see it as a way to learn about myself and others, it’s actually more enjoyable.”
+Self-affirming thought: “I’m actually fine at dating, I just don’t enjoy that part of getting to know someone.
+If I’m not so attached to the outcome and I see dating as a way to learn about myself and others and to build skill, it makes it more worthwhile.”

 Self-defeating thought: “I’ll always be alone.”